 This was an impulse buy in Scotland in the summer and it has proved very useful.

-- the jacket and lid keep drinks (or food) warm when camping
+- the jacket and lid keep drinks (or food) hot

 - it is a good size to eat from

 - it is easy to rehydrate food in – again the jacket and lid help keep the rehydrating food hot